3F/web.vsSBE/Features/Confirmation dialog.md

 * In `Control` section set the **Confirmation** option.

-This can be useful for most operations, however you can also use own dialog if needed, for example:
+This can be useful for most operations.
+However you can also use own dialogs, see below.

+## Custom dialogs

+You can use any own dialog if needed, for example:

 * Activate [SBE-Scripts](../Scripts_&_Commands/SBE-Scripts) support
 * Use script for example: